Please consider donating

 Rights of Nature Expanding Globally

 Following Ecuador’s constitutional process, people and civil society in other countries learned about the movement.
 Today, CELDF’s International Center for the Rights of Nature is working in India, Nepal, Australia, Cameroon, Colombia, the United States, and other countries.
 We assist people, communities, and groups in advancing the protection of Nature’s rights.
+Over the past several years, CELDF has also traveled to Nepal, India, Colombia, and Australia.
+We have presented on Nature rights initiatives and help people and civil society launch related campaigns.

 In 2010, Bolivia hosted the World People’s Conference on Climate Change and the Rights of Mother Earth.
 At the conference CELDF assisted in drafting the proposed Universal Declaration on the Rights of Mother Earth, modeled on the U.N.
 Universal Declaration on Human Rights.
 The Declaration on the Rights of Mother Earth has been presented to the U.N.
 General Assembly for its consideration.